WikiAgents/WikiAgents/README.md

 - **Built on top of [BookStack](https://www.bookstackapp.com/)**: An exceptional open-source platform for organizing and managing documents.
 Its flexibility, user-friendly design and feature-completeness were key to the success of this project.
 - **Powered by [TapeAgents](https://github.com/ServiceNow/TapeAgents)**, an agent framework provided by [ServiceNow](https://www.servicenow.com/), enabling advanced agent functionalities and transparency.
-- Developed during the [**LLM Agents Hackathon**](https://rdi.berkeley.edu/llm-agents-hackathon/) hosted by [Berkeley RDI](https://rdi.berkeley.edu/), which provided the perfect framework and motivation for this project.
+- **Developed during the [LLM Agents Hackathon](https://rdi.berkeley.edu/llm-agents-hackathon/)** hosted by [Berkeley RDI](https://rdi.berkeley.edu/), which provided the perfect framework and motivation for this project.
-- Supported by the [**LLM Agent MOOC**](https://llmagents-learning.org/f24) offered by [Berkeley RDI](https://rdi.berkeley.edu/), enriching my understanding of LLM agents and their capabilities.
+- **Supported by the [LLM Agent MOOC](https://llmagents-learning.org/f24)** offered by [Berkeley RDI](https://rdi.berkeley.edu/), enriching my understanding of LLM agents and their capabilities.
+- **Enabled by [OpenAI](https://openai.com/) and [ChatGPT](https://chatgpt.com/)**, which served as an invaluable virtual collaborator, contributing to idea refinement, enabling rapid development and documentation, and powering the LLM backend through API integration.
 - This project makes use of methodologies and ideas from various research papers, including:

   Bahdanau, Dzmitry, Nicolas Gontier, Gabriel Huang, Ehsan Kamalloo, Rafael Pardinas, Alexandre Piche, Torsten Scholak, Oleh Shliazhko, Jordan Prince Tremblay, Karam Ghanem, Soham Parikh, Mitul Tiwari, and Quaizar Vohra. **"TapeAgents: a Holistic Framework for Agent Development and Optimization."**